 Students in the Biological Sciences Division are required to spend time in the classroom as a teaching assistant.
 One of these requirements may be satisfied by the teaching assistant training course offered each Autumn Quarter.
 Although these teaching assistantships are without the benefit of pay, students find the experience beneficial and rewarding.
 After satisfying this requirement, the student may work as a teaching assistant for pay, as long as there is an adequate arrangement made with the lab advisor.
 The Office of Graduate Affairs maintains information on BSD courses in need of a teaching assistant.
 Fellowship packages for students in the Committee on Neurobiology never include required teaching assistantships.

 Thesis & Defense

 Candidates for a Ph.D. in Neurobiology must complete an original thesis suitable for publication.
 The final report on the thesis is public, followed by a private oral examination by the advisory committee and other faculty members.

-For more information regarding the graduate program in Neurobiology, please read the student handbook.
-Click here
+For more information regarding the graduate program in Neurobiology, please read the CON student handbook.